 Heralded by the superb single ‘The Perfect Kiss’, the band resurfaced in 1985 with Low-life, followed by 1986’s Brotherhood, whose ‘Bizarre Love Triangle’ made significant inroads among mainstream pop audiences.
 1989’s Technique, meanwhile, was a dancefloor-focussed powerhouse inspired by clubs in Ibiza, New York and London; the band’s hedonistic peak.

-While the members of New Order largely spent the ’90s pursuing solo and side projects, the noughties saw them release two solid, if unremarkable guitar-based albums: Get Ready and Wating for the Siren’s Call, before bassist Peter Hook acrimoniously left the band.
-No doubt to Hooky’s vexation, 2015’s Music Complete represented a glorious return to form – a dive back into all-out electronic music, replete with the kinds of synth washes, icy arps and pounding drums that powered their ’80s classics.
+While the members of New Order largely spent the ’90s pursuing solo and side projects, the noughties saw them release two solid, if slightly unremarkable guitar-based albums: Get Ready and Waiting for the Siren’s Call, before bassist Peter Hook acrimoniously left the band.
+No doubt to Hooky’s annoyance, 2015’s Music Complete represented a glorious return to form – a dive back into all-out electronic music, replete with the kinds of synth washes, icy arps and pounding drums that powered their ’80s classics.

 At Heaton Park you can expect to hear tunes like ‘Restless’, ‘Plastic’ and ‘Tutti Frutti’ from that last studio album, alongside the consecrated bangers from the band’s early days.
 Marking the first gig New Order have played since the pandemic, and capped off by a perfectly-curated support line-up of Hot Chip and Working Men’s Club, there’s no doubt this will be a night to remember.